fusioncharts/dev_centre_docs/fusiontime/integrations/java/your-first-chart-using-java-in-fusiontime.md

 ## Installation

-Since FusionTime is distributed along with FusionCharts Suite, download/install the `**FusionCharts v13.3.3-sr.1`** to get access to FusionTime.
+Since FusionTime is distributed along with FusionCharts Suite, download/install the `FusionCharts v13.3.3-sr.1` to get access to FusionTime.
 Note that you will also need Java 6 or later version to use FusionTime.

-Install FusionCharts and the JSP wrapper component using any of the following methods:
+Install FusionCharts and the JSP wrapper component using following steps:

-### CDN

 * Copy and paste the `fusioncharts.java` file from `integrations > java > fusioncharts-wrapper` in your project folder.